optimisticlucio/i-monster/README.md

 ## Setup & Gameplay

 1. When the game begins, each player selects a different character.
 In case both players want the same character, both players select a "backup" character (may be the same) and toss a coin to decide who gets the original choice.
-2. Once the choices are made, add each character's Influence Deck to the Main Deck, and create a personal deck for each player by combining their character's Baseline Deck with `[some basic deck setup I'll decide on later]`.
+2. Once the choices are made, add each character's Influence Deck to the Main Deck, and create a personal deck for each player by combining their character's Baseline Deck with the Universal Baseline Deck: 5 Mild Curiosity, 2 Mob Justice.
 Each player starts with 0 Suspicion.
 3. Shuffle the Main Deck and both players' personal decks, and place the top 5 cards from the Main Deck in some place that's accessible and visible to both players; these cards are now [the shop?].
 Both players draw 5 cards from their decks to their hands.
 4. Choose who goes first by tossing a coin or intense argument.
 5. Each player, in turn, takes their turn: